KQM-git/TCL/docs/evidence/characters/hydro/candace.md

 * Candace + Chongyun infusion = frozen weapon (that does Cryo dmg) - [Video](https://youtu.be/N-ThOhYi6X8) - Mystathi#9705
   * Significance: Chongyun doesn’t quite override Candace.
 What may happen is that the weapon infusions trigger freeze on the weapon, which depletes both elements and leaves a frozen aura.
 This frozen aura is what deals Cryo dmg.
 This is more information on weapon infusions and can lead to questions like can a weapon do Cryo and Hydro dmg if there is enough Hydro on it (like how swirl can swirl Cryo and Hydro on a frozen enemy).
 * Interaction between Candace and Keqing infusion results in weapon being Electro-Charged but deals Hydro dmg. - Nass008\#8577
-  * After keqing cast her skill, her weapon gains purple aura as usual but she still has visual effect of Candace burst.
+  * After Keqing casts her skill, her weapon gains Electro aura as usual but she still has visual effect of Candace's Hydro infusion.
 When using elemental sight, her weapon looks like electro infused. - [Video](https://imgur.com/W0LdtNj)
   * Even though her weapon has appearance of electro infusion, Keqing normal attacks under Candace burst deals hydro dmg. - [Video](https://imgur.com/WTnZFQY)
   * When applying infusions in order of “Candace burst -> Keqing skill -> Chongyun skill”.
 Super conduct is triggered.
 Indicating electro gauge is physically present (not just as a visual effect) even though it does not seem to affect damage type of attacks. - [Video](https://imgur.com/hjHzlpY)